seantrott/seantrott.github.io/research.md

 ## The role of prosody in indirect request comprehension

 Another cue to meaning is **prosody**: the rhythmic and intonational properties of how an utterance is spoken and signed.
+Can speakers and hearers use prosody to overcome the ambiguity of indirect requests?

 ### Relevant papers and projects